O2 has launched a Classic Pay As You Go tariff for light mobile users charging 5p/minute, 5p/text and 5p/MB.

 At present, O2 offers a choice of the following Big Bundles:

 One thing worth being aware of is you’ll pay higher out-of-allowance rates when on the Big Bundles tariff (35p/minute, 15p/text and £1/day for 50MB data).
 It’s not possible to keep the Classic Pay As You Go rates when on the Big Bundles tariff.

 With Pay As You Go rates of 5p/minute, 5p/text and 5p/MB, O2’s Classic Pay As You Go tariff is one of the better value Pay As You Go options for light mobile users.

-Some other rival mobile networks do offer a slightly cheaper rate (namely Three who charge just 3p/minute, 2p/text and 1p/MB). iD Mobile and Tello also offer similarly low rates.
-However, a disadvantage of the three networks is they don’t offer any 2G coverage (so they won’t work on a 2G-only handset).
+Some other rival mobile networks do offer a slightly cheaper rate (namely Three who charge just 3p/minute, 2p/text and 1p/MB).
+However, a disadvantage of Three is it doesn’t offer any 2G coverage (so a SIM card from Three won’t work on a 2G-only handset).
 You also won’t have access to offers like O2 Priority.

 If you’re a regular mobile user or smartphone owner, a Pay As You Go bundle will likely offer much better value.
 For instance, you could get the following for a £10/month top-up:

 2G, 3G and 4G Coverage

 Customers on O2 Classic Pay As You Go will have access to O2’s network with 99% population coverage (including 98% coverage on 3G and 78% coverage on 4G).

 Before joining O2’s Pay As You Go service, we strongly recommended checking the coverage in your area.
 You can do this by entering your postcode on O2’s online coverage map: